 • States subject to the same international obligations may implement them in varying ways; and

-• Every jurisdiction resolves immunity questions according to its own law (the “law of the forum”, as informed by international law)
+• Every jurisdiction resolves immunity questions according to its own law (the “law of the forum”, as informed by international law).

 On the other hand, under the UDRP and URS, a complainant is compelled to consent to a Mutual Jurisdiction (defined as either the domain name registrar or registrant) for purposes of an appeal from a panel’s initial determination of a complaint.
 Thus, an IGO that files a complaint will therefore have agreed to the possibility of a judicial process, regardless of any immunity it might otherwise enjoy under international law.